Book your Vegan Nutritionist-Dietitian appointment

 follower of "Meatless Mondays", practices part-time vegetarianism with the aim of reducing consumption of meat

-Expert Guidance from Our Vegan Nutritionists
+Expert Guidance from Our Vegan Nutritionist

 According to studies, more and more people are moving away from a dependence on meat products.
 This is good news as research shows that vegetarians and vegans have a lower risk of obesity, cancer, diabetes, cataracts and gut diseases such as diverticulitis.
 The long-term health of vegetarians is much better overall than carnivores.
 However, it can be sometimes difficult to obtain reliable information regarding the variety of vegan and vegetarian dietary lifestyles and how to avoid any nutrient deficiencies.